Instagram Business Profile: Pros and Cons of Making The Switch

 Should you go through the process to get your brand’s account identified as a business?
 Or, is it better to save yourself the trouble and just leave things the way they are?
 Does it really make a difference?

-Those are all great questions—and, admittedly, there’s quite a bit of gray area when it comes to deciding whether or not you’re better off with a business account or not.
+Those are all great questions—and, admittedly, there are a few Instagram business profile cons, as well as pros when it comes to deciding whether or not you’re better off with a business account or not.

-So, today, we’re going to explore the benefits and drawbacks associated with making the switch.
+So, today, we’re going to explore the benefits and the Instagram business profile cons with making the switch.
 By the end of this post, you should have some clarity on what the best way forward is for you and your own brand.